11 Behind-the-Scenes Secrets of Holiday Window Display Designers

 A regular window display is an overnight job, but the team working on the Macy’s windows pre-builds them inside the shop.
 There’s a fake window inside every single Macy’s store, filled with the entire holiday window display.
 “We pre-build inside the shop so we can make sure that everything fits,” Bednark says.
 The pre-build takes about four weeks.
 If it’s a go, it’s moved into the regular window, which takes three weeks.

-The reason store windows look amazing while your holiday display looks just passable is because these designers really pay attention to the details.
+The reason store windows look amazing while your holiday display might look just passable is because these designers really pay attention to the details.
 “When you decorate a tree, or you’re doing your lights and everything, the secret to really nice displays is to touch and adjust each branch, each light, and position everything as if everything was its own individual thing,” Rosas says.
 “That’s the secret to styling.”

 Some stores will re-use the decorations in-house, but many will toss them because the décor is so unique.
 Basically, they don’t want to wear the same outfit two days in a row, Spaeth explains.

-We’re obsessed with holiday store windows, and they’re great for business.
+People love holiday store windows, and they’re great for business.
 But these artists are busy year-round, Rosas says.
 In addition to doing store window displays for every season, they also decorate show rooms, do trade show displays, and even create sets for TV shows and product launches.
-In Rosas’ studio, they have two 7500-square-foot spaces, and they use these for creating fake store windows or for marketing experiences.
+In Rosas’s studio, they have two 7500-square-foot spaces, and they use these for creating fake store windows or for marketing experiences.
 For example, a yogurt company may hire Rosas to use that studio to build an entire yogurt set as a backdrop for a yogurt product launch.
 The yogurt company would then invite members of the media to the room, where they’d take pictures and do interviews.
 “We try to inspire people to write about [the company] there,” Rosas says.

 To hire a professional display artist to do your holiday windows, expect to pay anywhere from $40,000 to $100,000 per window, depending on the number of details and amount of work it will take, Bednark says.
 In other words, making this kind of magic doesn't come cheap.